04 April 2024

 9:00 — Morning swim by (or in) the sea

 Lovely as Brighton's beaches are, the *glorious* English weather often means that the sea is less appealing for a swim.
-Sea Lanes, an outdoor pool and leisure complex a short walk east along the seafront from the Palace Pier, offers a more appealing alternative.
-Take a dip in the heated 50-metre pool (don't forget your swimming cap) or warm up in one of the sauna pods.
-Either way, you'll have worked up an appetite for breakfast.
+Sea Lanes, an outdoor pool and leisure complex a short walk east from the Palace Pier, offers a more appealing alternative.
+Take a dip in the heated 50-metre pool or warm up in one of the sauna pods.
+Either way, you'll work up an appetite for breakfast.

 10:30 — Brunch o'clock

-17 GRAMS in The Lanes is one of my favourite Brighton brunch spots, with its extensive menu (including various veggie and vegan options) and great coffee, which they roast locally.
-Look for the giant Alice in Wonderland mural.
-Alternatively, head to Redroaster, which has several cafés with menus that offer more breakfasty brunch dishes as well as lunchier options.
+17 GRAMS in The Lanes is one of my favourite Brighton brunch spots, with its extensive menu (including various veggie and vegan options) and locally roasted coffee.
+Find them by the giant Alice in Wonderland mural.
+Alternatively, head to Redroaster, which has several cafés that offer more breakfasty brunch dishes as well as lunchier options.
 They also roast their own coffee, which is very good indeed.

 11:30 — Rove to Hove